JuergenStu/moon-goo-tax-backend/README.md

 * ingame rights: Buchhalter

 #TODOS:
+* All chars need to auth first!
+* ~~rename collections in mongo~~
 * Define a start date in config and use it to initialize first fetching
 * routing on server side
 * config properties should be outside of project
 * make tax and refining configurable
 * make worker call order
+* support for dropping all data except lead char - so we dont have to reauthenticate

 Find